Papy-Bretzel/ansible-role-foreman_installer/README.md

     foreman_installer_scenarios_answers:          # Dict of custom answers that for your scenario.
 See [FAQs](https://github.com/sean797/ansible-role-foreman_installer#faqs).
     foreman_installer_options: []                 # Array of extra options to pass to whenever the installer is ran
-    foreman_installer_generate_proxy_certs_from:  # String containing the ansible host to Generate Certificates for a Katello Smart Proxy foreman_installer_katello_version             # Version of the Katello plugin that should be installed.
+    foreman_installer_generate_proxy_certs_from:  # String containing the ansible host to Generate Certificates for a Katello Smart Proxy
+    foreman_installer_katello_version:             # Version of the Katello plugin that should be installed.
 Default is "latest"
     foreman_installer_katello_ca:                 # String containing the custom CA cert.
 Katello & Katello Smart Proxy Only.
     foreman_installer_katello_cert:               # String containing the custom cert.
 Katello Only.
     foreman_installer_katello_key:                # String containing the custom key.
 Katello Only.